ahmetahaydemir/StandardizeBows/README.md

 # StandardizeBows
 Standardize Bows is a Unity ( C# ) project that is created in order to setup bow models that will simulate the physics of a bow without having any animation or animator component being attached to the bow.
+It is something that I currently use in my hobby project.
+I hope by sharing it more people can benefit from it.

 Advantage of using C# for this case is the customizability aspect.

 Also it might help to people who don't have any experience in animation :)

+## Pros

+⇛ If you are not experienced in a modelling software and you don't have the time and energy to learn them like I don't, this asset is for you !

+⇛ If you are creating a game that has lots and lots of bow models, this asset is for you !

+⇛ If you want your player stats to affect and interact with the movement of the bows like in a RPG game, this asset is for you !

+## Cons

+⇝ However, because of the way this C# script achieves this process, this script is not viable for a game that has more than 100 of these bows concurrently active in a scene ( Like a RTS game would have ).

+★★★★★ Where this script really shines is the customizability aspect of it.★★★★★

 # ❂ FEATURES ❂